thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
 Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3).
 GUI and command line available on all three platforms.
-All tools are included in the zip.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too. x265 parameters (`ctu`, `qg-size`, preset) are automatically tuned to the effective resolution.